rightparen/nom-date/README.md

 ### toUtcDay(x: DateLike): CalendarDay

-Converts a valid `DateLike` to `Timestamp`.
+Converts a valid `DateLike` to `CalendarDay`.

 ## CalendarMonth and CalendarYear

 Experimental.
-These have the same semantics as `CalendarDay` except for month and year respectively, and supports the same set of functions.
+These have the same semantics as `CalendarDay` except for month and year respectively, and support the same set of functions.